Dhritirajkalitacolab/nigellidine-ftsz-drug-discovery/README.md

 All three compounds were recorded as passing the Lipinski, Ghose, Veber, Egan, and Muegge filters with zero evaluated rule violations and high predicted gastrointestinal absorption.

 Nigellimine remains a reserve because of its predicted Class 3 toxicity and mutagenicity signal.
 Borderline carcinogenicity predictions for Nigellidine and Nigellicine are screening alerts, not confirmed biological outcomes.
+SwissADME also predicts Nigellidine to inhibit CYP1A2 and CYP2D6.

 > ADMET and toxicity-server outputs are model predictions.
 Experimental pharmacokinetic, cytotoxicity, genotoxicity, and toxicological testing remain necessary.